Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Proposed Method

-{\bf Photometric Consistency Loss} Even if the temperature consistency loss can provide some extent supervision signal, this signal is relatively weak compared to the visible images.
-In order to complement the supervision signal, we propose a forward depth warping based photometric consistency loss that warps a source visible image $I_{t+1}^{RGB}$ to a target visible image plane $I_{t}^{RGB}$ with the depth map $D_{t}^{T}$ and relative pose $T_{t \shortrightarrow{} t+1}^{T}$, predicted from the thermal images.
+Even if the temperature consistency loss can provide some extent supervisory signal, this signal is relatively weak compared to the visible images.
+Therefore, visible image reconstruction loss can satisfactorily complement the temperature consistency loss.
+However, usual visible image synthesis methods~\cite{zhou2017unsupervised,xu2019quadratic} essentially require a depth map and pose based on the visible image coordinate system that needs another neural network.
+Therefore, we propose a new visible image synthesis method that utilizes a heterogeneous coordinate system's depth map and poses without additional network burden.

-In the inverse warping process~\cite{zhou2017unsupervised}, the target depth map $D_{t}^{RGB}$ and relative pose $T_{t \shortrightarrow{} t+1}^{RGB}$ are required to synthesize the target visible image $\Tilde{I}_{t}^{RGB}$ from the source visible image $I_{t+1}^{RGB}$.
-However, in our configuration, the depth map and the relative pose of the visible image is not available.
-Instead, we generate them from the depth map and the relative pose of thermal images with the extrinsic parameter $T_{RGB}^{T}$ and the flow reversal layer~\cite{xu2019quadratic}.
-The depth and pose generation processes are defined as follows :